WeAllJS/wealljs.github.io/_pages/rfc-pairing.md

 Hovering your mouse over the diff should display a plus sign.
 Clicking on this plus sign will allow the reviewer to make line notes
 * As reviews come in, respond to code review by making appropriate code changes.
 You are also able to reply to inline comment by commenting on the same line.
-Talk it out, and don't be afraid to ask questions either on the pull request page, or on the pairing page.
+Talk it out, and don't be afraid to ask questions either on the pull request page, or on the `#pairing` channel.
 Push up any commits you make in the process.
 * Once reviewers feel good about the code, they can send a :+1: or a +1 to indicate the commit looks ready to be merged into master.
 They can do this by going to the main pull request page, scrolling to the bottom, entering text into the comment box, and pressing **Comment**.